Leeds

 • Old Cock 11-13 Crossgate Otley LS21 1AA Telephone(01943) 464424

-Award-winning genuine free house which has been cleverly converted from a former cafe in such a way that you would think it has been a pub for many years.
+Genuine free house which was cleverly converted from a former cafe in such a way that you would think it has been a pub for many years.
 There are two low-ceilinged rooms downstairs with stone-flagged floors and a further room upstairs.
 The guest ales are mostly from local breweries.
 At least one dark beer is regularly available, usually a mild as well as a stout or porter.
 Two real ciders are also available (from cider makers such as Grumpy John's or Orchards of Husthwaite), one of which is fruit flavoured.
 There is also a good range of foreign beers.
 Regular beer festivals are held.
 There is a small outdoor drinking area.
 No admittance to under 18s.
 Leeds CAMRA Pub of the Year 2022.

 • Wetherby